|

 - Air pressure is created by the earth's gravity.
 Gravity is pulling the air towards the earth.
 Many kilometers of air are stacked on the earth, resulting in compressed air.
 The highest pressure is near the earth's surface and the lowest pressures is near space.

-- Air pressure is about 1,033 kg/cm2 at sea level (relative to an absolute vacuum).
+- Air pressure is about 1,033 kg/cm2 at sea level.

 - Because speed is relative; speed has no influence upon pressure.